Iwaniukooo11/cansat_model3d/README.md

 ### Charts

 Depending on the size of using device, charts can appear on the right side or under the map.
 Each chart represents some part of data collected by CanSat.
-It is possible to hover the line and see more detailed informations about data from specific part of time.
+It is possible to hover the part of diagram and see more detailed informations about data from specific part of time.
+There also appears a vertical line which is resposnsible for showing current selected time.

 ![One of charts basing on real collected data](readme/chart.png) One of charts basing on real collected data.